Canonical Face Embeddings: Related Work

 \section{Related Work}

 Many have studied neural networks for the purpose of understanding their hidden representations.
 Techniques range from visualization \cite{erhan2009visualizing, zeiler2014visualizing, olah2017feature}, to semantic interpretation \cite{kim2017interpretability, zhou2016learning}, to similarity metrics.
-Efforts using similarity metrics are most aligned with our goals
+Efforts using similarity metrics are most aligned with our goals.

 Li~\etal\cite{li2015convergent} used matching algorithms to align individual units of ImageNet-trained deep CNNs to determine if networks of different initializations converge to similar representation.
-Others have argued that drawing semantic meaning from individual bases is problematic, suggesting that semantic meaning is contained within the entire feature space, rather than individual units \cite{szegedy2013intriguing}.
+This work is one of the earliest efforts along the same lines as ours.
+They find evidence that ``some features are learned repeatedly in multiple networks, but other rare features are not always learned.''
+However, drawing semantic meaning from individual bases may be problematic --- others have suggested that semantic meaning is contained within the entire feature space, rather than individual units \cite{szegedy2013intriguing}.
+Wang~\etal\cite{wang2018towards} expands on this effort by searching for minimal subsets of neurons which linearly represent one another.
+Surprisingly, they report near-zero similarity for all layer-wise comparisons of the models they study, in contrast with both later representational similarity efforts (covered next) and our work.
+This may be due to their comparison of spatially-sensitive convolutional layer activations, or their restriction to using subsets of neurons instead of complete representations.